Assistance programs Shelby County Alabama.

 Find where to go, and how to apply, for free items, financial help, and other support in Shelby County.
 Assistance is for low income families, the poor, and elderly among others.
 Find money to pay rent from a church, cash assistance from the government Department of Human Resources, grants to pay utility bills, free food or school supplies medical care, and other help.
-Many charities, churches, and social service agencies help the less fortunate.
+Many charities, churches, and social service agencies give financial assistance or free stuff to the less fortunate in the Alabaster area and Shelby County.

 Emergency financial assistance for paying bills